luthfiadityaa/SimeDarby-Wiki/Basic-Design/DFD-WMS/Retrieval/QC-Setting/Update-QC-Status.md

 This screen is mainly used when the cartons needs to be returned to the pallet after QC operation.

 ##<span style="color:skyblue; font-weight:bold">Validations</span>
-This section explains the validations for the whole proccess QC Status Update
+This section explains the validations for the whole process QC Status Update

 ::: mermaid
 flowchart LR